RoRoDestroyer/pwn-college-portfolio/Linux-Luminarium/Pondering-Paths/06-Explicit-Relative-Paths-From-Forward-Slash.md

 [Key Concept]:

 Every directory in most operating systems contains two implicit terms: `.` and `..`.
 The first implicit term, `.`, means to stay in the current directory you're actively in, or actively changing in.
+While `..` refers to going backwards, for example, `/test/challenge/..` would put us in the `/test` directory.

 [Solution]: